papyrusglobal/papyrus-doc-network/doc/network_performance.rst

 ===================

 Papyrus network designed as high loaded solution that should be able to process more than 1000 tps.
-To achieve these performance results we completely changed many transaction constants, batching and buffers were reimplemented.
+To achieve these performance results we reimplement batching and buffers to allow them to agregate more data.

-Results of this tuning you may see below:
+First of all we had to increase potential number of transaction in queue.

 *  ``peer.go`` class that contains constants that are responsible for queue sizes.
+We conducted a series of load tests and, after internal modeling, we stopped at the following set of values:

 .. code-block:: javascript
       :emphasize-lines: 4,9,14